How did you find out about BECA?

 What’s the funniest thing a student has ever said?

-How do you relax when not in school?
+How do you relax/decompress/de-stress when not in school?

-What is the most challenging aspect of teaching?
+What is a challenging aspect of living in Honduras?

-How would you describe the experience of working with BECA for someone thinking about applying?
+How would you describe the experience of working with BECA and living in Honduras for someone thinking about applying?